animesh-kh/InterviewCoach/requirement_analysis.md

 4.1 User Authentication & Profile Management

-(i) The system shall allow users to sign up using email and OAuth (Google, GitHub).
+(i) Allow users to sign up using email and OAuth (Google, GitHub).
-(ii) The system shall allow users to log in securely using credentials.
+(ii) Allow users to log in securely using credentials.
-(iii) The system shall allow users to create a profile with name, experience level, target role, and years of experience.
+(iii) Allow users to create a profile with name, experience level, target role, and years of experience.
-(iv) The system shall allow users to update and persist profile information.
+(iv) Allow users to update and persist profile information.

 4.2 Resume Upload & Parsing